ZZhangsm/STUltra/README.md

 <!-- ## Tutorials

-Three step-by-step tutorials are included in the `Tutorial` folder and https://staligner.readthedocs.io/en/latest/ to show how to use STIntg.
+Three step-by-step tutorials are included in the `Tutorial` folder and https://staligner.readthedocs.io/en/latest/ to show how to use STUltra.

 - Tutorial 1: Integrating 8 mouse embryo slices sampled at the time stages of E9.5-E16.5 (Stereo-seq)